abeer001-6/india-japan-economic-relations/README.md

 ## Data Sources

-All figures are drawn directly from primary/official or industry-standard sources — no estimated or invented numbers:
+All figures are drawn directly from primary/official or industry-standard sources,no estimated or invented numbers:

 - Ministry of External Affairs, Government of India — India-Japan Bilateral Relations brief
 - Indian Embassy, Tokyo — official India-Japan Commercial Relations page